mira-labs/rescheduler-7A63SNcHl8/README.md

     ```
 4. Database Stores

-   Instances of the database stores (questionnaireStore, scheduledQuestionnaireStore, questionnaireResultStore) are created using the initialized database connection.
+   Instances of the database stores (`questionnaireStore`, `scheduledQuestionnaireStore`, `questionnaireResultStore`) are created using the initialized database connection.
+   `ParticipantStore` despite being implemented is not used because in this example there are no operations on participants in the business logic layer.

     ```go
     questionnaireStore := store.NewQuestionnaireStore(db)
     scheduledQuestionnaireStore := store.NewScheduledQuestionnaireStore(db)
     questionnaireResultStore := store.NewQuestionnaireResultStore(db)
     ```
-5. Channel Initialization
+6. Channel Initialization

     Two channels are created for synchronization:
        * `resultCh`: To receive the results of finding the questionnaire and schedule.